jesusnoseq/blog/content/posts/_index.md

 ---
-heading: "Hi, I'm jesusnoseq"
+heading: "Hi, I'm jesusnoseq "
-subheading: "This is a blog about me."
+subheading: "This is a blog about the things that I learn."
 handle: "hugo-theme-codex"
 ---